 Developing high-performance web applications in the real world requires the use of a cloud provider, and Amazon Web Services is widely recognized as the leader in cloud technology.
 In this course, AWS Developer: Designing and Developing, you will learn how to design and develop applications that utilize many of the services in AWS.
-This course focuses on using the AWS SDK to programmatically work with AWS, such as creating EC2 instances, querying DynamoDB tables, and sending messages to SQS queues.
-When you're finished with this course, you will be well versed in how to design and develop applications with AWS.
+First, you will discover how to use the AWS SDK to programmatically work with AWS.
+Next, you will delve into creating EC2 instances and querying DynamoDB tables.
+Finally, you will explore how to send messages to SQS queues.
+When you're finished with this course, you will be well-versed in how to design and develop applications with AWS.